sxcben/unit_repartition_project/README.md

 ---

-Fun to use with friends and a good way to learn how auction‑like systems can work in real life 😄
+Fun to use with friends and can avoid having trobles with your friends/roomates in real life 😄